antmd/graph-tool/doc/quickstart.rst

    >>> g = Graph()

 By default, newly created graphs are always directed.
-To construct undirected graphs, one must pass the ``directed`` parameter:
+To construct undirected graphs, one must pass a value to the ``directed`` parameter:

 .. doctest::

    >>> ug = Graph(directed=False)

-A graph can always be switched on-the-fly from directed to undirected (and vice versa), with the :meth:`~graph_tool.Graph.set_directed` method.
+A graph can always be switched *on-the-fly* from directed to undirected (and vice versa), with the :meth:`~graph_tool.Graph.set_directed` method.
 The "directedness" of the graph can be queried with the :meth:`~graph_tool.Graph.is_directed` method,

 .. doctest::